Akarii0913/Akarii0913/README.md

 # Welcome to Akarii0913's page!
-I'm Akarii0913.
+I am Akarii0913.

-I'm a student is specializing in CS, especially in NLP.
+I am a student who specialises in computer science, especially in NLP.

 Nice to meet you!!